Concordium/concordium-base/smart-contracts/docs/src/guides/unit-test-contract.rst

     Instead use ``fail!`` and the ``claim!`` variants to do assertions when testing, as these reports back the error messages to the test runner before failing the test.
-    Both are part of ``concordium-sc-base``.
+    Both are part of ``concordium-std``.

 .. todo::

-    use link concordium-sc-base: docs.rs/concordium-sc-base when crate
+    use link concordium-std: docs.rs/concordium-std when crate
     is published.